Skip to main content

 Your studio must follow specific protocols for cleaning, sterilization, and waste disposal.
 Workstations need non-porous surfaces that can be disinfected between clients.
 Sharps containers must be available at every station.
 Biohazard waste needs to be disposed of through a licensed medical waste hauler.
 You can’t just toss contaminated materials in the dumpster.

-The ISDH also requires that you maintain a clean separation between your work area and any public or waiting space.
+The IDOH also requires that you maintain a clean separation between your work area and any public or waiting space.
 Cross-contamination prevention isn’t just good practice; it’s the law.

 Disclosure and Record-Keeping

 Indiana requires written consent forms for every tattoo.
-These forms must include the client’s name, date of birth, a description of the tattoo, and the artist’s name.
+These forms must include the client’s name, date of birth, a description of the tattoo, and the artist’s name — for a complete breakdown of what a tattoo consent form must include under Indiana law, that guide covers every required element.
 You’re required to keep these records for at least three years.
 Some shops keep them indefinitely.
 That’s smart.

 Using a platform like Apprentice can make this paperless.
 Digital consent forms with timestamps, signatures, and IP logging give you a clean audit trail.
 If an inspector or attorney ever comes knocking, you’ve got everything organized and accessible.